Radiation Oncology

 The Hyperthermia Therapy Practice School is an in-person CME accredited course that will provide the attendees with the theoretical aspects of hyperthermia therapy in a lecture format with a question and answer session.
 Several cases will be reviewed to explain the different approaches to treat different disease sites.
 Small groups will facilitate in-depth training of practical guidelines for hyperthermia therapy treatment delivery, and will practice the treatment delivery in terms of software and hardware in experimental phantoms.

 Breakfast and lunch are included each day of the event.
-All attendees and speakers are invited to a complimentary dinner reception and tour of the Maryland Proton Treatment Center (MPTC).
+All attendees and speakers are invited to a complimentary dinner reception and tour of the Maryland Proton Treatment Center (MPTC) on day one.

 Accreditation: The University of Maryland School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.